 Spending limit: The amount of the card

 The American Express prepaid cards are especially interesting for small, everyday purchases.
-The American Express Retail Prepaid Card is available with several pre-configured amounts up to $500.
+The American Express Retail Prepaid Card is available with several pre-configured amounts.
 After activation (the fees of which vary depending on the amount of the card), you pay no monthly fees and can use the card anywhere American Express is accepted.
 Plus, your funds never expire and if your card is lost or stolen you can receive a replacement card with the same remaining balance.
 The American Express prepaid card for the Rewards Program allows you to redeem your points in exchange for an amount which is loaded onto the card.
 This amount ranges from $25 to $1,000, which is 3,125 to 125,000 points.
 It includes the same benefits as the regular prepaid card and can be ordered directly through the American Express Rewards Points Program portal.

 Frequently asked questions about prepaid credit cards